Invitoken (INVI) Hits Self Reported Market Capitalization of $4.51 Billion

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Invitoken launched on December 27th, 2012.
+Invitoken’s genesis date was December 27th, 2012.
 Invitoken’s total supply is 3,000,000,000 tokens.
+Invitoken’s official Twitter account is @invitoken.
+The official message board for Invitoken is medium.com/invitoken.
 Invitoken’s official website is www.invitree.io.
-The official message board for Invitoken is medium.com/invitoken.
-Invitoken’s official Twitter account is @invitoken.

 Buying and Selling Invitoken

-It is usually not possible to purchase alternative cryptocurrencies such as Invitoken directly using U.S. dollars.
-Investors seeking to acquire Invitoken should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Invitoken using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Invitoken directly using US dollars.
+Investors seeking to acquire Invitoken should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Invitoken using one of the aforementioned exchanges.

 Receive News & Updates for Invitoken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Invitoken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.